From Colors to Spectra and Back Again: First Near-IR Spectroscopic Survey of Neptunian Trojans: JWST Data Reduction

 Our analysis uses the 3D data cubes created with the JWST calibration pipeline version 1.11.4 and the \texttt{jwst\_1122.pmap} reference file context.
-Extraction of the target spectrum from the 3D data cube is best handled via aperture photometry within each wavelength slice (i.e., within each image of the data cube).
+Extraction of the target spectrum from the 3D data cube can be handled via aperture photometry within each wavelength slice (i.e., within each image of the data cube).
 However, aperture photometry directly on the data increases the noise in the resulting spectrum; the better option is to perform aperture photometry on a scaled point-spread function (PSF) model fit to the data in order to remove artifacts and cosmic rays.

-For each wavelength slice, we constructed empirical PSF models (referred to as ``template PSFs''; Ian Wong, personal communication) using a moving median on the 10 slices shortward and longward of the considered slice (21 slices total).
+For each wavelength slice, we constructed empirical PSF models (referred to as ``template PSFs''; \citealt{Wong2024}) using a moving median on the 10 slices shortward and longward of the considered slice (21 slices total).
 For slices close to the short- or long-wavelength end of the cube, less than 21 total slices were used to create the template, resulting in slightly higher noise in these regions.
 Use of a small wavelength window reduces variations in the background and the PSF.
 The background was subtracted from each slice individually prior to the calculation of the median, then the template PSF was trimmed to a 9$\times$9 pixel box (all other pixels set to NaN) and normalized to unity within the box.
 The template was then used as the model for a fit with two parameters: a flux scaling factor and a background.
 The best-fit parameters were determined by using the \texttt{scipy.optimize.minimize} Python routine to minimize the $\chi^2$ of the residual (data minus model) using a Nelder-Mead downhill simplex algorithm \citep[also known as the amoeba fitting routine;][]{2007PhRvL..98k7402P}.
-After determining the best-fit parameters, the template was mutliplied by the flux scaling factor, the centroid was computed in the image, and a 3.5-pixel radius circular extraction aperture centered on the centroid was used to extract the flux.
-This process was performed at each wavelength to extract the full 1D spectrum from 0.7 - 5.1 $\mu$m (the noisier portions of the spectrum $<$0.7 $\mu$m and $>$5.1 $\mu$m were trimmed prior to carrying out the extraction process).
-The same process was also carried out for a G-type standard star (SNAP-2 from PID 1128).
-The 1D spectra from all dithers of a given observation were resampled onto the wavelength grid of the standard star, median-combined, and divided by the standard star to remove the solar component.
-Finally, outliers were identified and removed using a 21-point moving median and a 2.5-$\sigma$ threshold; any points above the threshold were replaced with the value of the moving median.
-The resulting spectra, organized by measured spectral slope at \textless 1 $\mu m$, are shown in Fig.~\ref{fig:spectra}.